 - Pre-exposure prophylaxis (PrEP)

 - Gender affirming hormone therapy

 - Health care, including confidential sexual and reproductive services for adolescents

 - Smoking cessation assistance

-- Behavioral health assessments and care
+- Behavioral health assessments, counseling and psychiatry

 - Geriatric care